 Habitat destruction and fragmentation are principal causes of species loss.
 While a local population might go extinct, a metapopulation—populations inhabiting habitat patches connected by dispersal—can persist regionally by recolonizing empty patches.
 To assess metapopulation persistence, two widely adopted indicators in conservation management are metapopulation capacity and patch importance.
-However, we face a fundamental limitation in that assessing metapopulation persistence requires that we survey or sample all the patches in a landscape :" often these surveys are logistically challenging to conduct and repeat, which raises the question whether we can learn enough about the metapopulation persistence from an incomplete survey.
-Here, we provide a robust statistical approach to infer metapopulation capacity and patch importance by sampling a small proportion of all patches.
-We provided analytic arguments on why the metapopulation capacity and patch importance can be well predicted from sub samples of habitat patches.
+However, we face a fundamental limitation in that assessing metapopulation persistence requires that we survey or sample all the patches in a landscape : often these surveys are logistically challenging to conduct and repeat, which raises the question whether we can learn enough about the metapopulation persistence from an incomplete survey.
+Here, we provide a robust statistical approach to infer metapopulation capacity and patch importance by sampling a portion of all patches.
+We provided analytic arguments on why the metapopulation capacity and patch importance can be well predicted from sub-samples of habitat patches.
 Full factorial simulations with more complex models corroborate our analytic predictions.
 We applied our model to an empirical metapopulation of mangrove hummingbirds (Amazilia boucardi).
-Based on our statistical framework, we provide some sampling suggestion for empirical studies of metapopulation capacity.
-Our approach allows for rapid and effective inference of metapopulation persistence from incomplete sampled data.
+Based on our statistical framework, we provide some sampling suggestion for monitoring metapopulation persistence.
+Our approach allows for rapid and effective inference of metapopulation persistence from incomplete patch surveys.